hlascelles/karina_personal_website/_posts/kitchen/2013-01-01-palak-paneer.md

 * Prepare a pot of salted boiling water and a bowl of ice water.
 Blanch the spinach in boiling water and immediately transfer it into the ice water (to preserve its vibrant colour).
 * Heat a non-stick pan with coconut oil.
 Cube the paneer and fry it until golden on most sides.
 * Meanwhile, drain and handblender the spinach.
 Add it to the pot and wait for the temperature to come back up.
 * Add cream and wait for the temperature to come back up.
-Taste and adjust salt and spiciness (chilli powder).
+Taste and adjust salt and spiciness (Kashmiri chilli powder).
 * Mix in the paneer cubes.
 Serve with rice.